Clan Cunningham: Origins

 Cunninghame is in the northern part of Ayrshire.
-Fredric van Bassen stated that in the year 1059, King Malcolm rewarded Malcolm, son of Freskin with the Thanedom of Cunninghame.
+Fredric van Bassen stated that in the year 1059, King Malcolm rewarded Malcolm, son of Friskin with the lands of Cunningham.

 The progenitor of the family known as Cunningham was Warnebald, who received a grant for the land of the Manor Cunningham between 1135 and 1140.
-The story that related to King Malcolm says that the son of Friskin, obtained the lands from Malcolm III of Scotland after he had sheltered him under hay in a barn and this is said to have given rise to the family's coat of arms which is of a shake-fork, as well as the motto Over fork over.
-Sir George Mackenzie states that the coat of arms allude to the office of Master of the King's Stables.
+The charming legend that relates to King Malcolm says that the son of Friskin, obtained the lands from Malcolm III of Scotland after he had sheltered him under hay in a barn and this is said to have given rise to the family's coat of arms which is of a shake-fork, as well as the motto Over fork over.
+Sir George Mackenzie states that the coat of arms allude to the office of Master of the King's Stables and other explanations exist.

-The Cunninghams were certainly well settled in the parish of Kilmaurs by the end of the thirteenth century.
+The Cunninghams were certainly well settled in the their lands and the parish of Kilmaurs by the end of the thirteenth century.
 The son of the Laird of Kilmaurs was Hervy de Cunningham who fought for Alexander III of Scotland at the Battle of Largs in 1263 against the Norse invaders.
 The following year he received a charter from the king confirming all of his lands.